yash509/Hashnode-Backups/cluz927wk000308jpd2p2g2dn.md

 By using the stacks idea, the CloudFormation also encourages excellent practices in infrastructure management.
 A stack is an assembly of AWS resources that are provided and managed collectively as a single entity, enabling the controlled and organized construction, updating, and deletion of whole environments.
 Stacks make it easier to manage resource lifecycles by allowing users to revert to earlier settings in the event that updates fail or include problems.

 The Fundamentals of AWS CloudFormation consists of Templates and stacks are used in AWS CloudFormation.
 The attributes of your AWS resources are described in templates that you build.
 The CloudFormation supplies the resources specified in your template each time you construct a stack.

 ---

-## What is the concept of Infrastructure as Code (IaC)?
+## Concept of Infrastructure as Code (IaC)?

 The Infrastructure as a Code (IaC) involves the defining of various infrastructure elements such as virtual machines, networks, storage, and configurations by using code, which can be written in the declarative programming language.
 This code can be stored in version control systems (VCS) like Git, which will allow the teams to do collaboration, track various changes, and roll back to previous versions if necessary.
 By using Infrastructure as a Code (IaC) for writing the infrastructure, the organizations or the individuals can automate the provisioning and management of various resources, by reducing the risk of errors.